flohil/wdio-workflo/docs/firstTest.md

 because we can "query" the `steps` object to see if certain steps that we would like to use have already been implemented.

-You can also exported smaller collections of steps, but you need to make sure that your exported steps have been proxified by calling wdio-workflo's `proxifySteps` function and passing it your step definitions.
+You can also export smaller collections of steps, but you need to make sure that your exported steps have been proxified by calling wdio-workflo's `proxifySteps` function and passing it your step definitions.
 Otherwise, wdio-workflo will not be able to handle your steps correctly.